vhskishore/terraform_packer/README.md

 - Terraform Workspaces for having identical environment.
 - Terraform modules for reusable code.
 -  terraform logic is cloud egnnostic but syntax changes.
+- Importing of resources which is created manually is easy

-Terraform loads variables in the following order, with later sources taking precedence over earlier ones:
+# Terraform loads variables in the following order, with later sources taking precedence over earlier ones:

-    Environment variables
+    - Environment variables
-    The terraform.tfvars file, if present.
+    - The terraform.tfvars file, if present.
-    The terraform.tfvars.json file, if present.
+    - The terraform.tfvars.json file, if present.
-    Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
+    - Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
-    Any -var and -var-file options on the command line, in the order they are provided.
+    - Any -var and -var-file options on the command line, in the order they are provided.
 (This includes variables set by a Terraform Cloud workspace.)

 **Passing Environment Variables in Powershell**